kimicloud/TEDetect/README.md

-# TEDScreen — Thyroid Eye Disease Screening Tool
+# TEDetect — Thyroid Eye Disease Screening Tool

 A symptom-based web screening tool for early detection of Thyroid Eye Disease (TED).
 Built with plain HTML, CSS, and JavaScript — no frameworks, no dependencies.